conventional-changelog/releaser-tools/packages/conventional-gitlab-releaser/README.md

 ##### headerPartial

+Default: `''`

-If there is any preset, this defaults to `''` because header in presets usually contains the version and date which are already in the release.
+Default header contains the version and date which are already in the release.

 ## CLI